Xilinx/VVAS/main/source/docs/common/common_plugins.rst

       Return:
          GstBufferPool object handle

-Plug-ins can use the following API to set the callback function on the IVAS buffer pool and the callback function is called when the buffer arrives back to the pool after it is used.
+Plug-ins can use the following API to set the callback function on the VVAS buffer pool and the callback function is called when the buffer arrives back to the pool after it is used.

 .. code-block::

       Buffer release callback function pointer declaration:
       typedef void (*ReleaseBufferCallback)(GstBuffer *buf, gpointer user_data);

-      void gst_ivas_buffer_pool_set_release_buffer_cb (GstIvasBufferPool *xpool,
+      void gst_vvas_buffer_pool_set_release_buffer_cb (GstVvasBufferPool *xpool,
       ReleaseBufferCallback release_buf_cb, gpointer user_data)

       Parameters:
-         xpool - IVAS buffer pool created using gst_ivas_buffer_pool_new release_buf_cb - function pointer of callback
+         xpool - VVAS buffer pool created using gst_vvas_buffer_pool_new release_buf_cb - function pointer of callback
          user_data - user provided handle to be sent as function argument while calling release_buf_cb()